 23 May What Not to Do During an Intervention

 Loving someone with the disease of addiction can feel like being trapped on a runaway train.
-You are under continual stress as you worry not only about your loved one, but yourself and the other members of your family.
-When you finally reach the last straw and decide to hold an intervention, do you know how to plan the meeting so it doesn’t get derailed before it even begins?
+You are under continual stress as you worry not only about your loved one, but your entire family .
+When you finally reach the last straw and decide to hold an intervention the question becomes; “what now?”
+Do you know how to plan the process and know what to do during an intervention so it doesn’t get derailed before it even begins?

 Before you move forward with your intervention planning, there are some essential tips to keep in mind.
 And while we explored the topic of things you should consider before staging an intervention in a previous blog post, we thought it would be just as helpful to go over what not to do during an intervention.